autotelik/datashift_journey/README.md

 ### Mongo Data Collector

-An optional MongoDB based Collector is provided, which collects data in a single document per journey.
+ # TODO

-The usage within the forms and views is detailed further below.
+An optional MongoDB based Collector is under development, which will collect data in a single document per journey.

 To use this model as your main JourneyPlan model, simply run the installer to setup the model.